protocol/research/README.md

 ### [protocol/research]  **(this repo)**
  - default location of all research topics before they've reached prototype stage
  - contains index of public research
- - contains links, the idea logbook, and the list of important problems
+ - contains links, the list of open problem statements (in the issues)

 ## Research Topic Repos